Kosikowski/swift-zlib/README.md

 - Setting a dictionary on a decompressor without receiving `Z_NEED_DICT` will throw a `ZLibError`.
 - The correct flow is: decompress → receive `Z_NEED_DICT` → set dictionary → continue decompression.

+**Important:** When decompressing data that was compressed with a dictionary, but without providing the dictionary, zlib may return different error codes depending on the context:

+- **`Z_NEED_DICT (2)`**: Returned during streaming decompression when zlib encounters a point in the stream where it needs a dictionary
+- **`Z_DATA_ERROR (-3)`**: Returned when decompressing the entire stream at once without a dictionary

+Both error codes are valid responses for missing dictionary scenarios.
+Your code should handle both cases.

 ### Example Dictionary Usage
 ```swift
 // Compression with dictionary